-We commonly see business owners think that setting up an LLC or filing a DBA/FBN statement means their business name is trademarked and safe from challenge.
+A lot of entrepreneurs think that setting up an LLC or a DBA/FBN statement means their name is trademarked to protect from challenge.
 This is not correct.
-Securing an LLC or a Doing Business As Statement does not equal trademark protection.
-The best way to protect a brand is to gain federal trademark registration.
-The government allows you to choose your business name, but they don’t check to see if your name is trademarked.
-It’s incumbent on the business owner to retain counsel to assess the trademark risk of using your business name.
+Setting up an LLC or a Doing Business As Statement does not equal trademark protection.
+The Secretary of State and your county recorder don’t cross-reference your business name with the trademark database.
+You can get government approval to use your name for a business, but those agencies will not detect trademark infringement.
+It's important for any business owner to retain a lawyer to assess the trademark risk of using their business name.

 2. BRAND PROTECTION

-Brand protection is needed for most small businesses.
-Imagine this – you start a taco restaurant on the main drag of Santa Rosa called “Tommy Tequila’s Good Eats” and you spend years building your reputation.
+Most small businesses need to protect their brands.
+Imagine this – you start a sandwich shop on the main drag of Santa Rosa called “Tommy Tequila’s Good Eats” and you spend decades building your reputation.
 But you don’t take steps to federally register your trademark for “Tommy Tequila’s Good Eats”.
-Then, you happen to go to Vegas for the weekend, and you find a year-old diner with the same exact name as your business.
-Without federal trademark protection, you are limited when it comes to enforcement and protection, meaning there’s little you could do to stop the Vegas pub from using your name.
-Another frustrating scenario is how to deal with a cease-and-desist notice when your brand name is the same as one that was federally registered by another organization prior to you using yours.
+Life can be a gamble sometimes.
+You end up in Vegas and find out that your restaurant has the same name as a year-old pub on The Strip.
+Sadly, your options for enforcement and protection would be limited since you have no federal protection for your brand’s name and the Vegas diner is across state lines.
+Another tricky scenario is how to deal with a cease-and-desist notice when your brand name is the same as one that was federally registered by another person prior to you using yours.

 3. INFRINGEMENT STRATEGY.

-If you have a brand, then you need a plan on what to do if someone infringes your brand.
-It's important to be aware of how your brand might be infringed on by others.
-When an infringement occurs, sending a demand notice to the offender can make them stop.
-If someone is purposefully You may need to file a state suit for a temporary and permanent injunction to stop the infringer, plus you can try to recover damages including attorney’s fees.
+Make sure you have a strategy in place to protect your brand if someone infringes your brand.
+It's important to be aware of how your trademark might be infringed on by others.
+In some cases, the infringer will stop when a lawyer sends a letter demanding that they stop. willfully and maliciously infringing your brand, you need to be prepared to take steps to fight them.
+You may need to file a federal suit for a temporary and permanent injunction to stop the infringer, plus you can try to recover damages including attorney’s fees.

-Trademary Lawyer Brian Russ is Available to Serve Santa Rosa Businesses
+Trademary Attorney Brian Russ is Available to Serve Santa Rosa Businesses

-The answer is easy – callconnect with} Brian Russ Law, Inc. today.
-We’re fielding calls from potential new clients every day.
+The answer is easy – contactconnect with} Brian Russ Law, Inc. today.
+We’re fielding inquiries from potential new clients every day.
 Having an lawyer on your team to protect your brand can help you avoid costly mistakes and give you invaluable peace of mind.